AvantiShri/avalon-bot/README.md

 Because the position of windows in zoom's gallery view can move around, we find it's best to just determine the player order alphabetically.
 Occasionally try reverse alphabetical order to switch things up.

 ### Other
 - Decide in advance on whether or not you are going to allow sending PMs.
-The original game was designed to have everyone physically in the same room, so private communication wouldn't have been possible.
+The original game was designed to have everyone physically in the same room, so private communication wouldn't have been possible (except when using the "Lady of the Lake" card).
 - The rules of Avalon are available online, e.g. [here](https://hobbylark.com/card-games/How-to-Play-Avalon)

 ## Running from the Command Line (for people who prefer it)